dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DM-002:
 : Versioning: To ensure interoperability between DOTS protocol implementations, data models MUST be versioned.
-The version number of the initial data model SHALL be 1.
-Each published change to the initial published DOTS data model SHALL increment the data model version by 1.

-: How the protocol represents data model versions is not defined in this document.
+How the protocols represent data model versions is not defined in this document.

 DM-003:
 : Mitigation Status Representation: The data model MUST provide the ability to